 For example, you could build your own ETF portfolio by handpicking ETFs yourself.
 Some brokerage firms offer their own proprietary ETFs that you can choose from.
 These proprietary funds are typically managed by the firm’s own team of investment professionals.

 Or you could take a more hands-off approach and invest in ETFs through an automated investing service, like a robo-advisor.
-Automated investing typically uses algorithms to help you choose an appropriate investment strategy and manage your portfolio.
+Automated investing typically uses algorithms to help you choose an appropriate investment strategy for your goals and manage your portfolio.

 Either way, before making any investment decisions, talk to a financial advisor to see how ETFs can fit into your overall investment strategy.